espressif/developer-portal/content/blog/2024/12/Deep-Learning-for-Gesture-Recognition-on-ESP32-S3-from-Training-to-Deployment/index.md

 __*This article provides an overview of the complete development process for a gesture recognition system, encompassing dataset preparation, model training, and deployment.*__

 *The content is organized into five main sections.
-The first section, "System Design," outlines the overall system architecture and development environment.
+The first section, "System Architecture and Configuration," outlines the overall system architecture and development environment.
 The second section, "Model Development," addresses the design of the network architecture and the training strategy.
 The third section discusses techniques for "Quantization Optimization."
 The fourth section focuses on "Resource-Constrained Deployment," and the final section presents a comprehensive analysis of experimental results.*

-## System Design
+## System Architecture and Configuration

 The gesture recognition system is built upon the ESP32-S3 platform, leveraging its computational capabilities and memory resources for deep learning inference.
 The system architecture encompasses both hardware and software components, carefully designed to achieve optimal performance within the constraints of embedded deployment.